-The course will be very demanding.
-We welcome all students that are willing to work hard and dive into cutting edge ML research.
+We welcome all students that are willing to dive into cutting edge ML research.

-We expect students to have significant experience with ML already.
-We also expect them to have some experience with program analysis.
+We expect students to have experience with ML already.
+We also expect them to have some interest in program analysis.
 This is not an introductory course.
-At the very least, you should know what an RNN is, what an embedding is and what an AST is.
-Courses that might have helped along the way include Deep Learning and Information Retrieval.

 Due to resource constraints, the course is strictly offered for 40 students.
 If we have more than 40 registrations, we will apply CV-based selection.
 Students with demonstrable experience (i.e., GitHub repos) in ML will be preferred.

 5 ECTS: This means that you need to devote at least 140 hours of study for this course, per person.
 Given that the course runs in a period of 7 weeks, the workload is around 20 hours a week.

 Reading sessions: The course consists of lectures and reading sessions.
 You are not required, but you are strongly encouraged, to attend.
 Per meeting, we will be discussing 1 paper (presentations given either by the lecturer or by teams) in terms of techniques, insights and impact.

 Homework: Before each lecture, you must read and prepare questions about the papers that will be discussed during the lecture.
 You can find the list of the papers to read on the beginning of each week’s lecture.
 You must also watch/read any material pointed to by the sylabus.